codewithkyle/custom-components-website/CONTRIBUTING.md

 # Compiles the code
 npm run compile

-# Compiles the code and starts up an HTTP server
+# Compiles the code and starts a HTTP server
 npm run build

+# Starts a HTTP server
+npm run preview
 ```